chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy.markdown

 **Tip:** To stop the setup wizard at any time, enter `exitsetup`.
 All changes to the configuration will be discarded.

-The setup wizard shows the welcome message:
+The setup wizard shows the welcome message.
+You can:

-* Answer `yes` (or press ENTER) to use the simple setup.
-This makes it easy to quickly get started with XL Deploy and to use the default configuration.
+* Answer `yes` (or press ENTER) to install XL Deploy with a default configuration.
+This method makes it easy for you to quickly get started with XL Deploy.
 See [Simple setup](#simple-setup) for more information.
-* Answer `no` to use the manual setup.
-This provides explicit control over all XL Deploy settings.
+* Answer `no` to install XL Deploy manually.
+This method gives you explicit control over all XL Deploy settings.
 See [Manual setup](#manual-setup) for more information.

-**Note**: If you installed XL Deploy in the same location before, the setup wizard will ask you whether you want to edit the existing configuration or create a new one.
+**Note**: If you have installed XL Deploy in the same location before, the setup wizard will ask you whether you want to edit the existing configuration or create a new one.
 Answer `yes` (or press ENTER) to edit the existing configuration.
 The setup wizard will load all settings from the existing configuration and allow you to choose simple or manual setup.
 Answer `no` to start over with an empty configuration.

 ### Simple setup